 Our topic this episode may be one of the most misunderstood and challenging issues in healthcare delivery – with significant potential for lowering costs and improving outcomes.
 The topic is employer-based healthcare; and as many of you know, employers pay for 50% of all the healthcare costs in the US.

-Escalating healthcare costs over the past few decades have imposed a major strain on corporate America and its employees.
+Escalating healthcare costs over the past few decades have imposed a major strain on corporate America and its employees which is something you should discuss in your next meeting planned by your business event planner in Los Angeles.
 The Kaiser Family Foundation reported that in 2018, employers paid approximately $20,000 per year for healthcare for a family of four, $6000 of which the employee paid.
 They also reported that since 2006, employee healthcare premiums have risen twice as fast as wages.